guimarc/odoo-apps/edit_button/README.rst

-Create SQL Scripts for Encrypt and Decrypt  Personal Information
+Add Edit Button
 ==================================================================================
-* "Create SQL Scripts for Encrypt and Decrypt  Personal Information
+* Add Edit Button

 Installation
 ============
-	- www.odoo.com/documentation/16.0/setup/install.html
+	- www.odoo.com/documentation/17.0/setup/install.html
-	- Install our custom addon
+	- Install our custom addons
 	- How to use:
 	  Go to the Model select the model/fields you want to encrypt the data and run the method via action